mesqueeb/filter-anything/README.md

 npm i filter-anything
 ```

-Filter out objects based on "fillables" and "guard".
+Filter out object props based on "fillables" and "guard".
 A simple & small integration.

 ## Motivation

-I created this package because I needed to filter on fillables or guard and **have support for sub-properties**.
+I created this package because I needed to filter object props on fillables or guard and **have support for sub-properties**.

 ## Meet the family